-The Canada Centre for Remote Sensing of Natural Resources Canada (CCRS) operates a remote sensing program coordinated under the Earth Sciences Sector in co-operation with other agencies of the Government of Canada, provincial governments, industry, and Canadian universities.
-CCRS is responsible for the acquisition and archiving of Earth observation data and for the development of remote sensing applications and related methodologies and systems.
-CCRS is located in Ottawa and maintains satellite data receiving stations in Prince Albert, Saskatchewan, and Gatineau, Quebec.
+The Canada Centre for Mapping and Earth Observation (CCMEO) of Natural Resources Canada operates a remote sensing program coordinated under the Earth Sciences Sector.
+CCMEO works in co-operation with other agencies of the Government of Canada, provincial governments, industry, and Canadian universities.
+It is responsible for the acquisition and archiving of Earth observation data and for the development of remote sensing applications, related methodologies and systems.
+CCMEO is located in Ottawa and operates satellite data receiving stations in Prince Albert, Saskatchewan, Gatineau, Quebec and Inuvik, Northwest Territories.

 ESRIN, known as the ESA Centre for Earth Observation, is the ESA establishment responsible for managing the operation and exploitation of ESA's Earth Observation satellites.
 In cooperation with other space agencies, it also manages the acquisition, distribution and exploitation of data from non-ESA satellites.

 In carrying out this work, ESA's Earth Observation Directorate works closely with national space agencies, both in ESA Member States and worldwide, as well as with coordination and standardisation bodies.
 It also cooperates with many small-and medium-sized enterprises, and with the service industry.